NextKraftwerke/PyConfig/README.md

 ## A note on `pydantic`

-If you're unfamiliar with [pydantic](https://pypi.org/project/pydantic/): It is a general "modelling" python library that offers pretty much everything that PyConfig does and **much more** (seriously).
+If you're unfamiliar with [pydantic](https://pypi.org/project/pydantic/): It is a general "modeling" python library that offers pretty much everything that PyConfig does and **much more** (seriously).
 It is far more powerful and flexible and full of features and can be used brilliantly for configuration.
 It is also much older and more mature than PyConfig.

 When I first ran into `pydantic`, I was actually very surprised with some of the similarities to parts of PyConfig, like the `@validator` annotation they offer, the `NamedTuple`-style class declaration and even the `SecretStr` type!
 In this last case, the `nx_config.SecretString` type turns into a simple built-in `str` at runtime, while the `pydantic.SecretStr` type is a real wrapper and you need to call the `get_secret_value()` method to use the wrapped string.
 But that was even more interesting to see, because that's exactly the approach I used in the first version of PyConfig, except my method was called `get_value_at_own_peril()` and it returned the protected member `_dont_you_dare_use_me`.
 Then some of my colleagues said they found secret strings annoying to use and made me change my mind.

 I have no criticism about `pydantic` and I honestly don't see other libraries as "competition".
 We're all in this together.
 But I do think there are times to use `pydantic` and times to use PyConfig.
-If you're already using `pydantic` in your project, or you're already very familiar with it, or you actually need it for modelling things other than configuration, please, by all means, go for it.
+If you're already using `pydantic` in your project, or you're already very familiar with it, or you actually need it for modeling things other than configuration, please, by all means, go for it.

 If, however, you're just looking specifically for a better and safer way to add configuration to your app, then maybe you should check out PyConfig.
-It is minimalistic and simple.
+It is minimal, single-purpose and simple.
 There's effectively no learning curve and the package is fairly small, with no unnecessary features.
 It also enforces immutability, which is optional in `pydantic`.
 In general, in my opinion, you need to know what you're doing and be disciplined with `pydantic` (specifically in terms of app configuration), while PyConfig naturally guides you towards the best practices.
 But I'm definitely biased...

 ## Detailed documentation